gcomte/dingir-exchange-docs/README.md

 From the project root, run:
 `make cleardb`

-If this doesn't work and you want to start with a clean slate, consider shutting everything down (`make stopall` & `cd docker ; docker-compose down`) and remove the data directory:
+If this doesn't work and you want to start with a clean slate, consider shutting everything down (`make stopall` & `cd orchestra/docker ; docker-compose down`) and remove the data directory:
-`rm -rf docker/data`
+`rm -rf ./orchestra/docker/volumes`
-Then start everything again (`cd docker ; docker-compose up` and `make startall`)
+Then start everything again (`cd orchestra/docker ; docker-compose up` and `make startall`)

 ### Migration scripts
 In the file `src/matchengine/persist/state_save_load.rs` the macro `sqlx::migrate!()` is called.
 By default, it will check out all the scripts that are in the `migrations` (only the root directory, subdirectories are being ignored), and run them against the db, in the order of the timestamps their filename starts with.